chihchun/snapcraft-docker/README.md

-# A Docker image for build Ubuntu snaps.
+# Docker image for building Ubuntu snaps

 This image includes toolchains and [Snapcraft](https://snapcraft.io) to help app and hardware enablement engineers to build a snap software package and [Ubuntu Core](https://developer.ubuntu.com/en/snappy/) image from Ubuntu or other Docker supported platform.